abhivashistha5/index-of-x-downloader/README.md

-Script to download the from index websites
+Script to download the video files from index of x websites